dnsimple/dnsimple-support/content/articles/regional-records.md

 # Regional Records

 <info>
-This article describes a feature only available on certain plans.
+This article describes a feature only available on the Teams plan and higher, where it's enabled by default.
 [See the differences between plans](/articles/dnsimple-plans/).
 </info>

-Regional records lets you select geographical regions where you want a record to appear.
+Regional records let you select geographical regions where you want a record to appear.

 We have <%= POPS.count %> points of presence: